 The Apdex score helps you compare the response time of a service based on the response time threshold that you define.
 Define the response time threshold for each service using the Application Configuration page.

 - Familiarize yourself with the tracing concepts.
-See Tracing Concepts in Wavefront for details.
+See Distributed Tracing Key Concepts for details.

 - A large-scale web application can produce a high volume of traces.
 Many traces might be reported every minute, and each trace might consist of many spans, each with many tags.
 We limit the volume of trace data by performing intelligent sampling.